A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error

-To these ends, this paper introduces a novel error-bounded lossy compression method and a suite of continuous error metrics for 2D/3D unstructured mesh data.
+To these ends, this paper introduces a novel error-bounded lossy compression method for 2D/3D unstructured mesh data.
 Inspired by the SZ~\cite{tao2017significantly} compressor, which predicts and quantizes values in a multidimensional array, we dynamically reorganize nodal data into sequences.
 The key innovation compared with SZ is our tailored predictor for unstructured meshes: we sequentially visit, predict by extrapolation, and quantize the predicted value of every mesh node, where the order of visiting mesh nodes is determined by traversing on the dual graph of the unstructured mesh.
-Each sequence starts with a seed cell; based on a predefined traversal order, the next cell is added to the sequence if the current cell can predict and quantize the nodal data in the next cell with the given error bound.
+Each sequence starts with a seed cell; based on a predefined traversal order, the next cell is added to the sequence if the current cell can predict and quantize the nodal data in the next cell within the given error bound.
+The sequence grows until an unpredictable node is met, and a new sequence is initiated until all nodes are traversed.
 As a result, one can efficiently compress the quantized nodal data in each sequence until all mesh nodes are traversed.

 To measure the quality of interpolated value preservation on unstructured meshes of continuous fields, we introduce a new metric, \textit{continuous mean squared error} (CMSE), which is defined by generalizing a traditional metric, MSE, that accumulates pointwise errors to a metric that aggregates cellwise errors.
 CMSE measures the overall statistical distortion of decompressed data on the continuous domain instead of on mesh nodes only and is straightforward to generalize to other metrics, including root MSE (RMSE), normalized RMSE (NRMSE), and PSNR for continuous domains.
 We also demonstrate why CMSE is more meaningful than traditional pointwise difference metrics when measuring data distortion in a continuous domain by several scenarios and evaluate our algorithm on both CMSE and pointwise error metrics.
-In summary, this paper makes the following contributions: \begin{itemize} \item A novel algorithm for data compression on 2D and 3D unstructured meshes; \item A suite of new metrics for the quality assessment of lossy-compressed unstructured mesh data; \item A comprehensive evaluation of our compression method with newly introduced and traditional error metrics. \end{itemize}
+In summary, this paper makes the following contributions: \begin{itemize} \item A novel algorithm for data compression on 2D and 3D unstructured meshes; \item A comprehensive evaluation of our compression method with our proposed continuous error metrics. \end{itemize}